SRHTNIN/Sarasort/.Github/README.md

 Logging = 1 # If SaraSortd's logging system should be active.
 If this is 0, nothing will be logged into files.

-OverwriteDirConf = 0 # If SaraSortd should overwrite directory configs with DirConfig.toml.
+OverwriteDirConf = 0 # If SaraSortd should overwrite directory configs with the config templates.
 0 is no, 1 is yes.

 [Variables] # Only use these in config files, not the actual file names themselves.
 NextNum = "*" # The next available number.
 If 1 already exists, 2 will be used.
 Starts at 1.